What’s the perfect diet?

 Elite Athlete Nutrition

 It’s important to first clarify who exactly is an “elite athlete”.

-If you lift weights 4 times a week you are not an elite athlete.
 If you train twice a week and play a match on a Sunday with your local football team, then you’re not an elite athlete.
 You may even train everyday but unless you are physically capable of producing extremely high work output, have training sessions in the double figures per week and compete at a high level then you’re not really an “elite” athlete.

 But aren’t athletes in great shape and eating healthily?